Knurling: An ornament cut originally into steel rolls and then impressed from these rolls into the silver as borders

 on bowls, dishes, etc. Used on lesser expensive items instead of applying more costly mounts.

-Knife Rest: The knife rest is an accoutrement to the carving set and occasionally was made
+Knife Rest: The knife rest is an accoutrement to the carving set and occasionally was

-soiled utensils do not rest on the table.
+carving so the soiled utensils do not rest on the table.

 Knife Box: An upright box, usually made of wood, with a sloped lid containing slots on the inside